John E. Lawler - Town Supervisor

 Dear Friends and Neighbors,

-On behalf of the Town Board members and all our employees, we wish you and your family the warmest of holiday season!
+On behalf of all of the elected officials and Town employees, we wish you and your family a wonderful and safe summer!

 Our Hearts and prayers are with our Troops all over the world!

 New Smartphone App designed to Keep Waterford Residents Safe Released